 There is a threat of terrorism in Côte d’Ivoire.
-On 13 March 2016, an armed attack on Grand Bassam Resort, near Abidjan resulted in 18 deaths, including a number of foreigners.
-Further attacks could be directed against public places or locations known to be frequented by foreigners, such as resorts, hotels or restaurants.
+On 13 March 2016, an armed attack on Grand Bassam Resort, near Abidjan, resulted in 18 deaths, including a number of foreigners.
+Further attacks could be directed against public places or locations known to be frequented by foreigners, such as resorts, transport hubs, places of worship, hotels or restaurants.

 New Zealanders in Côte d’Ivoire are advised to be security conscious at all times, monitor the media for information about threats to safety and security and follow any advice and instructions issued by the local authorities.

 Violent crime, including armed robbery, home invasion and carjacking, occurs throughout Côte d’Ivoire, particularly in major urban and densely populated areas.
+Highway robberies have been reported, including on roads between major centres.
 There are reports of daytime muggings along the Charles de Gaulle and Houphouet Boigny bridges in Abidjan.
-Highway robberies have been reported, including on roads between major centres.
+Petty crime such as bag snatching and pickpocketing also occurs.

-New Zealanders in Côte d’Ivoire should exercise a high degree of personal security awareness at all times, especially in isolated and rural areas, and avoid displaying or wearing items that appear valuable, such as jewellery and mobile devices.
-Always drive with windows closed and doors locked and hide valuables from view.
-We advise against travelling alone, by public transport or after dark.
+New Zealanders in Côte d’Ivoire should exercise a high degree of personal security awareness at all times, and avoid displaying or wearing items that appear valuable, such as jewellery, cameras and mobile devices.
+Plan road journeys carefully - always drive with windows closed and doors locked and hide valuables from view.
+We advise against travelling alone, by public transport, or after dark.
 No resistance should be given if you are the victim of an armed robbery, mugging or carjacking as this could lead to an escalation in violence.